ganbuan/CyberNotebook/README.md

 ### nmap Advanced Port Scanning
 Some scans with specific flags can be useful against specific systems.

-The following scans can be used for targets behind a stateless firewall:
+The following scans can be used for *targets behind a stateless firewall*:

 | Scan Type | Command |
 | :------: | :-----: |